Little Dorrit

 Killing social evil with kindness

 But social criticism by itself is not enough to set Little Dorrit apart.
 Hard Times, Barnaby Rudge and A Tale of Two Cities are all centred on political—even revolutionary—movements.
-And many of his less overtly political writing, like Oliver Twist and Bleak House—contain strong elements of social critique.
+And many of his less overtly political writing, like Oliver Twist and Bleak House—contain strong elements of social criticism.

 But most of those works also contain brilliantly memorable characters who give them a life outshining the social drama.
 In Little Dorrit we see Dickens straining to create such personages, but none of them do come into their own, which may be why the novel has faded somewhat in the public's heart over the years.
 We have no indelible human image to hang on to.